 The Australian Alps Walking Track is a long-distance track that winds its way along the Great Dividing Range for 655km from Walhalla in South Eastern Victoria to Tharwa, ACT.

-The impressive feat of walking the entire Australian Alps Walking Track generally takes about 40-50 days and navigates hikers through all the best sections of the Alpine Region.
+The impressive feat of walking the entire Australian Alps Walking Track generally takes about 40-50 days and takes hikers through all the best sections of the Alpine Region.
+Your navigation skills will need to be more than on point.

 Kudos to you if you can make time to undertake this epic trail, but for everyone else, you can simply pick any section of this trail to complete and you won’t be disappointed in the slightest.